Getting repairs done if you're renting privately

 If your home isn’t safe to live in, it might be ‘unfit for human habitation’ - this includes shared parts of the building like entrance halls and stairs.

 Your landlord has to make sure your home is fit for human habitation.
-This applies to most types of tenancy - if your landlord doesn’t do this, contact your nearest Citizens Advice.
+This applies to most types of contract - if your landlord doesn’t do this, talk to an adviser.

 Your home might be unfit for human habitation if for example:

-It doesn’t matter if the problem was there at the start of the tenancy or only appeared later.
+It doesn’t matter if the problem was there at the start of the contract or only appeared later.

 Your landlord doesn’t have to make sure your home’s fit for human habitation if you caused the problem by: